WHAT IS THE PTABOA?

 Contingency fees — no savings, no fee

 The standard deadline is June 15 of the assessment year.
 However, if you receive a notice of assessment change, you have 45 days from the date of that notice to file — whichever date is later.
 Missing the deadline means losing your right to challenge the assessment for that year.
+Our post on Indiana property tax assessment changes for 2026 covers this year's notice timing in detail.
 Check all property tax deadlines for Indiana, Michigan, and Ohio.

 At a PTABOA hearing, you or your representative present evidence supporting a different assessed value.
 The assessor may cross-examine witnesses and present counter-evidence.
 The board then deliberates and issues a written determination.
 It is a quasi-judicial proceeding, so organized, credible evidence is critical.
 Read more about what evidence to prepare.

 Yes.
-If the PTABOA's decision is unfavorable or the reduction is insufficient, you have 45 days from the date of the written determination to file an appeal with the Indiana Board of Tax Review (IBTR).
-The IBTR conducts a fresh, independent review of your case.
-EPTA represents property owners at both the PTABOA and IBTR levels.
+If the PTABOA's decision is unfavorable or the reduction is insufficient, you have 45 days from the date of the written determination to file a Form 131 petition with the Indiana Board of Tax Review (IBTR).
+The IBTR is a state-level administrative tribunal that conducts a fresh, de novo review of your case — meaning the IBTR is not bound by the PTABOA's findings and considers your evidence anew.
+IBTR hearings are more formal than PTABOA proceedings, and the evidentiary standards are calibrated to the tribunal's role as the final administrative step before the Indiana Tax Court.
+EPTA represents commercial property owners at both the PTABOA and IBTR levels, including clients in Marion County and Lake County, and handles every filing, evidence package, and hearing on a contingency basis.

-You are not legally required to have representation, but commercial property owners who work with experienced professionals consistently achieve better outcomes.
-The PTABOA process involves specific procedural requirements, evidence standards, and valuation methodologies that a qualified representative can navigate more effectively.
+You are not legally required to have representation, but commercial property owners who work with experienced professionals consistently achieve better outcomes — including clients in major markets like St. Joseph County.
+The PTABOA process involves specific procedural requirements, evidence standards, and valuation methodologies that a qualified representative can navigate more effectively, and our appeal cost guide explains how contingency fees make professional help accessible.
 Get a free review to discuss your options.

-Indiana PTABOAs recognize three approaches to value: the sales comparison approach (based on recent sales of comparable properties), the income approach (based on the property's income-generating potential), and the cost approach (based on replacement cost minus depreciation).
-For commercial properties, the income approach is often the most persuasive because it reflects how investors actually value income-producing real estate.
+Indiana PTABOAs recognize three approaches to value: the sales comparison approach (based on recent sales of comparable properties), the income approach (based on the property's income-generating potential using actual rent rolls and market capitalization rates), and the cost approach (based on replacement cost minus physical, functional, and economic depreciation).
+For commercial properties, the income approach is usually the most persuasive because it reflects how investors actually underwrite income-producing real estate — and because the PTABOA board understands that a buyer's willingness to pay is governed by the net operating income a property can generate.
+The sales comparison approach carries the most weight when there are recent arm's-length sales of genuinely comparable properties, while the cost approach is often applied to special-use properties like manufacturing facilities or healthcare properties where market-based comparables are scarce.
+A strong PTABOA case often blends two or more approaches to triangulate an accurate market value.